-SYNOPSIS – The first four “bowls” undermined the economic structure of the World-Power; now, the fifth “bowl” targets its political dimension – Revelation 16:10-11.
+The first four “bowls” destroyed the economic structure of Babylon.
+The next “bowl” targets its political sphere – Revelation 16:10-11.

-The first “four bowls of wrath” attacked the economic infrastructure so vital to the ability of the “Beast” to dominate the “inhabitants of the earth,” and to wage war “against the saints.”
-At this point, the system of global commerce on which the World-Power depends is either destroyed or greatly weakened – (Revelation 16:1-9).
+The first “four bowls of wrath” attacked the economic infrastructure of the empire used to dominate the “inhabitants of the earth” and to wage war on the “saints,” leaving the global commerce on which the “beast” depended destroyed.
+Now, the “fifth bowl” targets its political power and prestige.

 The destruction of the economic and political power structures sets the stage for the final “war” between the earthly forces of the “Dragon” and of the “Lamb,” the “battle of the day of God Almighty” at “Armageddon,” which occurs when the sixth “bowl of wrath” is emptied – (Revelation 16:12-16).

 - (Revelation 16:10-11) – “And the fifth poured out his bowl upon the throne of the beast; and his kingdom was darkened; and they gnawed their tongues for pain, and they blasphemed the God of heaven because of their pains and their sores; and they repented not of their works.”

 Previously, the “beast” received its “throne and power and great authority” from the “Dragon” – It is the earthly agent and vassal of the Devil.
 But the real conflict is between the “Dragon” and the “Lamb.”
 Just as Jesus reigns from his “Father’s throne,” so the “beast from the sea” sits on Satan’s throne to do his bidding – (Revelation 3:21, 13:2).